 (Refund is initiated within 7-8 business days)

-When the altitude is gained rapidly the air gets thin and these symptoms may show up: headache, sleeplessness and loss of appetite.
-This may get serious if not cured, the cure is acclimatization, taking the patient to lower altitude or giving oxygen.
+When the altitude is gained rapidly the air gets thin and these symptoms may show up: headache, sleeplessness, and loss of appetite.
+This may get serious if not cured, the cure is acclimatization, taking the patient to a lower altitude, or giving oxygen.

-Wear thermals and cover your head and use sleeping bag.
+We recommend wearing thermals, covering your head, and using a sleeping bag.
 It doesn’t allow the air to enter inside.
-We provide high quality tents and sleeping bags in sub-zero temperatures.
+We provide high-quality tents and sleeping bags in sub-zero temperatures.

 ×